Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

 This can be overriden on any `NetworkBehaviour`.
 :::

-On both client and server instances of this player, we call the `Move()` method, which will simply do the following:
+On both client and server instances of this player, we call the `Move()` method, which will simply do the following.
 <!---
 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.poc/tree/feature/hello-world/Assets/Scripts/Shared/HelloWorldPlayer.cs#L23-L40